All Posts

 What All of These Films Have in Common

-Thirteen movies.
+Eighteen movies.
 Fiction and documentary.
 Comedy and horror.
+Classics and a 2023 release.
 And every single one circles back to the same truths.

 The crowd is wrong at major turning points.
 The traders in The Big Short were ridiculed for years before they were proven right.
 That kind of conviction in your own analysis — backed by real work, not just contrarianism — is one of the rarest skills in markets.